staticweb-io/wordpress-cache-benchmarks/README.md

 to secrets.

-After starting a development shell, you can run the benchmarks via `just bench`.
+After starting a development shell, you can run the default benchmarks via `just bench`.
 This runs a series of 500 random requests using each plugin and each backend that that plugin supports.

 You can run specific benchmarks via `just bench -c <name>`.
 See `finefile --help` for a full list of options.

+### Benchmark setups

+- `just bench`: 5000 requests to a default WordPress install
+- `just bench-posts`: 5000 requests to a WordPress install with 1000 posts added
+- `just bench-products`: 5000 requests to a WooCommerce install with 1000 products added

 ## Running Dev Environment